Roof-top Nests

 To ensure a successful nesting season for rooftop-nesting birds, a dedicated group of volunteers conduct a variety of activities.
 These volunteers are affectionately known as Rooftop Stewards.
 Rooftop Stewards perform three important tasks:

-- When chick-proofing is not possible, or nesting has already begun, Rooftop Stewards check the sites frequently once chicks start falling off (this is called chick-checking).
+3. Sometimes, chick-proofing is not possible or nesting begins before chick protections may be deployed.
+In these cases, Rooftop Stewards check the sites frequently once chicks hatch and begin falling off the rooftop (this is called chick-checking).
 Chick-checkers examine fallen chicks for injury and return any unharmed chicks to the roof.
-If the roof cannot be accessed through a hatch or door, chicks can be returned to the roof using boxes mounted on telescoping poles, known as “chick-a-booms” or “chick lifts”.
+If the roof can not be accessed through a hatch or door, chicks can be returned to the roof using boxes mounted on telescoping poles, known as “chick-a-booms” or “chick lifts”.
 If any of the chicks are injured, chick-checkers make sure that they get to a licensed wildlife rehabilitator.

 Learn more about rooftop-nesting birds and contact us to get involved: